Welcome to the Costerustuin

 Nowadays The Costerustuin is one of Het Gooi’s most accessible botanical gardens, covering some 1,200 square meters.
 Every day from sunrise to sunset visitors can enjoy this colourful oasis of indigenous plants, shrubbery and trees from all over Het Gooi and vicinity.
 Garden benches provide views of the garden pond and other vistas.
 Admission is free.

 The Costerustuin Foundation

-The goal of the Costerustuin Botanical Garden Foundation (Stichting Botanische Tuin Dr. Costerus) is the preservation of and stimulation of interest in this historical garden.
-The foundation continues to carry out Jan Costerus’s motto that the garden be “for learning and for enjoyment”.
+The goal of the Costerustuin Botanical Garden Foundation is the preservation of the garden and the stimulation of interest in its history.
+The foundation continues to carry out Jan Costerus’s motto, that the garden be “for learning and for enjoyment”.
 Its scenic and elegant lay-out invites one to enjoy the flowerbeds and to stop and take special notice of particular plants.
 Each season brings out the garden’s charm in its own way – the fresh greens of spring, the summer’s sea of flowers, the swaying seedpods of late autumn.

 Further contents of this website

 This website is intended to provide information about our unique garden.
 Hopefully, by clicking through it, you will share our enthusiasm for everything that is growing and flowering here.